DockYard-Academy/curriculum/README.md

 * Benchmarking and Performance
 * Streams
 * Performance Optimization
+* Persistence Using the File System
 * Processes
 * GenServers
 * Asynchronous Messages
 * Supervisor Basics and Fault Tolerance
 * Testing GenServers
+* Metaprogramming
 * Mix Projects & Processes
 * Concurrency With Tasks
 * State Management With Agents and ETS
-* Persistence Using the File System
 * Rubix Cube Project
 ## Web Servers and Phoenix
 * HTML and CSS